Our Lady of Medjugorje (Ongoing Alleged Apparitions)

 - 1.Primarychurch document

-"Declaration of the Yugoslav Bishops' Conference on Medjugorje", 1991↗ search
+"Declaration of the Yugoslav Bishops' Conference on Medjugorje", 1991· no public link

-States that supernatural origin of apparitions 'cannot be affirmed on the basis of investigations so far'; most authoritative church statement
+States that supernatural origin of apparitions 'cannot be affirmed on the basis of investigations so far'; the operative church statement until the 2024 DDF note

 - 2.Secondaryother